SShivamshan/A-star-algorithm/README.md

 Diagonal distance :
 The diagonal distance is given by : cost * (dx+dy) + min(dx,dy) * (diag_cost - 2*cost), cost corresponds to moving straight and diag_cost for moving diagonally.
 These coefficients can be modified.
 If these coeffcient are equal then they are called the : Chebyshev distance.
+There are two other functions such as the g_cost which calculates the distance from the start node to a node n and the distance function which calculates the distance from the current node to the neigbor node
 ## Compiling and debugging
 To compile the program :`g++ -ansi -Wall -pedantic -g -std=c++11 main.cpp Map_creator.hpp Map_creator.cpp network.cpp network.hpp -o main.exe`
 To excute the program, there are two possible ways :